Vintage Cartoon characters have been a part of our lives for many decades. Here’s a list of the Top 9 according to a poll we did on our Facebook page

 4. RICHIE RICH – Vintage Cartoon

 “The Poor Little Rich Kid”.
 In 1953 Alfred Harvey and Warren Kremer’s newly created cartoon character debuted in the Little Dot Comic.
 This pudgy little boy dressed in a waistcoat, white shirt, bow tie and blue shorts quickly became one of the century’s comic book favorites.
 What was so charming about Richie Rich was that while he was deemed the world’s richest boy all he wants is to be accepted by other kids his age.

 Richie is so rich that his middle name is a $ sign and he owns two of everything yet Richie has his own problems.
 He is an only child and his parents are too busy to spend much time with him.
 At times it feels his only friend is his butler, Cadbury.
 Gloria Glad is the little red-headed girl Richie is forever crushing on.
 Between 1950 and 1982 Harvey comics ran four different series of this popular character: Richie Rich, Richie Richie Millions, Richie Rich Dollars and Cents, and Richie Rich Success Stories.
 The cartoon series ran on ABC from November 8, 1980-September 1, 1984.
-Two films were produced featuring this ever popular character: The 1994 film, Richie Rich, starred MaCaulay Culkin and the 1998 film, Richie Rich’s Christmas Wish starred David Gallagher as Richie Rich.
+The producers produced two films featuring this ever popular character: MaCaulay Culkin starred in the 1994 film, Richie Rich, and David Gallagher starred in the 1998 film, Richie Rich’s Christmas Wish as Richie Rich.

 3. ROCKY AND BULLWINKLE